snobu/destreamer/README.md

 **DO NOT RUN IN AN ELEVATED SHELL ON WINDOWS**, not going to work, Chromium will keep crashing.

 Passing `--username` is optional.
 It's there to make logging in faster (the username field will be populated automatically on the login form).

+Passing `--personcode` and `--pass` are optional.
+They are there to make logging in polimi.it authenticator faster (the personcode and password field will be populated automatically on the login form).

+> :warining: **filling `--pass` without filling `--personcode` do nothing**

 You can use an absolute path for `--outputDirectory`, for example `/mnt/videos`.